Preschool Group Visits

 Reservations + Registration

-To schedule your preschool’s group visit, please call Lori Valente, Preschool Programs Educator, at 804.340.1343 or email firstname.lastname@example.org, no less than 3 weeks prior to your requested date.
-Payments of $150 are to be made in advance, once reservations have been confirmed.
+To schedule your preschool’s group visit, please call Lori Valente Coffey, Preschool Programs Educator at 804.340.1343 or email email@example.com, no less than three weeks prior to your requested date.
+Payments are to be made in advance, once reservations have been confirmed.

 Please have the following information ready: